DeepLangAI/LingoWhale-8B/README_EN.md

 ```

 # Open Source License
 The community use of the LingoWhale-8B model must adhere to the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) and the [LingoWhale-8B Model License Agreement](MODEL_LICENSE.md).
-If you wish to use this source model or its derivatives for commercial purposes, please refer to [LingoWhale-8B Model License Agreement](MODEL_LICENSE.md).
+If you wish to use this source model or its derivatives for commercial purposes, please complete the [questionnaire](https://deeplang.feishu.cn/share/base/form/shrcnzt705EDAvVrmAJUCyg7TIb) to apply for free commercial use.